rajeevranjancom/crack_interviews-Blog/README.md

 If it’s a DS/ Algo based coding round, you can prepare for it while you prepare for your DS/ Algo round.
 If you are hitting the targets for your DS/ Algo round (20/35 minutes), you are well prepared for it.
 Usual pitfalls are that people miss out on the edge cases, so make sure you handle those.
 If it’s a functional coding interview, then the best way to prepare is to practise some sample problems and get the code reviewed by your peers.
 You should also try running some static code analysers on your code to check your code quality.
 Alternatively, you could do an LLD mock interview which should give you a good insight into your code quality.

-Appearing for coding interviews have contributed to a major part of my learning as a software engineer.
+Appearing for coding interviews have contributed to a major learning as a software engineer.
 Preparing for these interviews have always been an incredible learning experience.
 To ace the coding interviews you need to be good at :

 Data Structures and Algorithms
 Computer Science fundamentals
 Design Patterns